OpenMS/OpenMS/share/OpenMS/TOOLS/EXTERNAL/ReadMe.txt

 Once you are done, place the new *.ttd in either this folder (for all Operating Systems) or the correct subfolder.

 You can also have a look at existing wrappers and get inspiration.

+A note on using more complicated shell commands (e.g. piping):
+  - as we use QProcess to call the external tool, no piping and shell internal commands (such as 'echo' on Windows) are supported
+    To work around this you have to specify the command tool itself, e.g.

+	<path>cmd</path>
+	<cloptions>/C "echo ""bla bla"" > testfile"</cloptions>

+	or

+	<path>sh</path>
+	<cloptions>-c "echo """%2""" > testfile"</cloptions>

+	Note that escaping of internal quotes works different on each platform.
+You need to test this!